AboutContactTermsPrivacy PolicyRefund Policy

 — When does Han River Park feel most like itself

-That sunset transition is often the safest recommendation for first-time visitors because it lets the river show more than one side of itself.
+That sunset transition is the safest recommendation for first-time visitors because it lets the river show more than one side of itself.
 There is still enough daylight to orient yourself and settle into the route, but the city lights begin to reshape the water soon after.
 If your goal is mainly to stay seated for a long picnic, though, arriving too late can make the setup feel rushed.

 If you want to turn that calmer Seoul riverside mood into something directly usable, trying a K-style beauty profile is a natural bridge after the walk itself.